How The White Stripes' Seven Nation Army became an iconic sports anthem

 "It's a compelling idea, thinking about singles," the rocker mused back in 2010.
 "Nobody knows.
 Record labels don't know, artists don't really know most of the time.
 I can think back to when Elephant came out I wanted to put Seven Nation Army out as a single.
 The label in England and the label in America both didn't want to.

-"They wanted to put There's No Room For You Here...
+"They wanted to put [out] There's No Room For You Here...
 Can you imagine not putting Seven Nation Army out as a single?!"

 Why is Seven Nation Army so iconic?

-Seven Nation Army is undoubtedly best known for its distinctive riff, which acts the heartbeat of the song and makes it unmistakeable no matter where it's played.
-It has the effect of a bass line, but it was actually written on guitar and tuned down an octave, which is probably why its infectious by the time it reaches its climax.
-Seven Nation Army's famous chant can be heard from the UK's football terraces to the stadiums of Brazil and it's easy to see why.
-Its has no chorus, or rather a 'lyric-free' chorus, which follows the song's original riff, meaning fans can easily sing along to its melody in the form of a chant.
-UK fans in particular have been known to use it to sing the names of some of their most beloved football players... providing they have the right amount of syllables, that is.
-And who can forget the chants of "Oh, Jeremy Corbyn," which rang out across Glastonbury 2017?
+Seven Nation Army is best known for its distinctive riff, which acts the heartbeat of the song and makes it unmistakeable no matter where it's played.
+It has the effect of a bass line, but it was actually written on guitar and tuned down an octave, which is probably why it's so catchy by the time it reaches the climax.
+And then there's its famous 'lyrics'.
+Seven Nation Army's famous chant can be heard from England football terraces to the stadiums of Brazil and it's easy to see why.

 Jeremy Corbyn at Glastonbury 2017